Bob Odenkirk 'in stable condition' after 'heart related incident' led to collapse on 'Better Call Saul' set

 "Nobody" star Bob Odenkirk is in "stable condition" after collapsing on the set of "Better Call Saul."Full Article

-'Better Call Saul' star Bob Odenkirk is reported to be lucid and stable after suffering a shocking 'heart related incident' that..
+Bob Odenkirk's son says actor is 'going to be OK' after on-set 'heart-related incident'

-Bob Odenkirk is "in stable condition" after his collapse on the set of Better Call Saul, representatives for the actor said on..
+The 58-year-old actor is expected to recover after falling ill on the set of Better Call Saul